Operated by ?

 Today, drive to Salt Lake City, Utah’s vibrant capital.
 Set on the edge of Great Salt Lake Desert, this center of the Mormon religion is where Brigham Young declared to his followers, “This is the place.”
 An included sightseeing tour shows you the capital of Utah, including Temple Square, the tabernacle, and the Beehive House.

-.
-Through the sagebrush landscape of southern Utah to BRYCE CANYON NATIONAL PARK with its breathtaking sandstone and limestone cliffs and ever-changing colors.
-Overnight in Kanab, also known as Utah’s “Little Hollywood”.
+Through the sagebrush landscape of southern Utah to Bryce Canyon National Park with its breathtaking sandstone and limestone cliffs and ever-changing colors.
+Head west through Dixie National Forest to Cedar City for your overnight.

-Today’s journey takes you to the less visited North Rim of GRAND CANYON NATIONAL PARK, where you’ll marvel at the stunning views of the flame-colored walls plunging 8,297 feet into the Colorado River.
-Return to Kanab where the evening is free.
+First stop is Zion National Park, a landscape that was carved out by rushing streams over a period of a million years.
+Through Kaibab National Forest to the less visited North Rim of Grand Canyon National Park, where you’ll marvel at the stunning views of the flame-colored walls plunging 4,800 feet into the Colorado River.
+The evening is free.

 A free day to explore Las Vegas.
 Your Tour Director can arrange an optional excursion to the Hoover Dam, and will have suggestions for the best shows to see this evening.